ercineld-zz/n-gram_analysis/README.md

 For instance, for the sentence "Cheap hotels in London".

-- If N=2 (known as bigrams), then the ngrams would be:
+- If N=2 (known as bigrams), then the n-grams would be:

 - Cheap hotels, hotels in, in London